Dipesh8Bhatta/RailsAppUpgrade/README.md

 * You will run into some errors while bin/webpack-dev-server is run; vue/dist/vue.esm not found because you are using vue3 and it doesn’t have that file in node module.
 To have exact the Vue-version: 2.6.14 in this app, you need to remove due 3 by running `yarn remove vue` and install `yarn add vue@2.6.14`.
 Since you change the Vue version you need to remove and add the compatible version for its vue-template-compiler and vue-loader.
 Commands for that; `yarn remove vue-template-compiler` ; `yarn add vue-template-compiler@2.6.14`; `yarn remove Vue-loader` ; `yarn add vue-loader@15.9.2`

-* Then run webpack-dev-server and rails server using commands;  `bin/webpack-dev-server` in one terminal and 'bundle install`, followed by `bundle exec rails s` in another terminal (Obviously being in the project root folder).
+* Then run webpack-dev-server and rails server using commands;  `bin/webpack-dev-server` in one terminal and `bundle install`, followed by `bundle exec rails s` in another terminal (Obviously being in the project root folder).

 * ...